 Serverless computing promises rapid deployment and speedy, unlimited scaling, while eliminating the need for managing servers, operating systems and even container runtimes.
-As Infrastructure Team at Contentful, we would like to enable our development teams to use this new paradigm and also reap the advantages ourselves in terms of reduced operational overhead.
+As the infrastructure team at Contentful, we would like to enable our development teams to use this new paradigm and also reap the advantages ourselves in terms of reduced operational overhead.

-For greenfield projects this is easy - if you are starting from scratch you can simply pick a Serverless / Function-as-a-Service provider and adapt to its operational model.
-However, like many organisations, we have invested in tools for deploying apps, troubleshooting them, monitoring them and collecting their logs in a unified manner, allowing us to operate our apps with a unified toolset.
+For greenfield projects this is easy - if you're starting from scratch you can simply pick a Serverless / Function-as-a-Service provider and adapt to its operational model.
+But like many organisations, we've invested in tools for deploying apps, troubleshooting them, monitoring them and collecting their logs in a unified manner, allowing us to operate our apps with a unified toolset.
 As Ben Kehoe from iRobot puts it in his article, Function-as-a-Service like Lambda is "DifferentOps" - you still need to operate your application, but your tools for doing so are radically different.

 At Contentful, our production infrastructure runs on Kubernetes on AWS, with metrics, alerting and logging pipelines build on top of Kubernetes primitives.
 So any "integrated serverless" solution would ideally be running inside the same networking environment (AWS VPC), and be managed with our existing Kubernetes-based tools.

 At re:Invent 2017 AWS announced Fargate, a service built on their Elastic Container Service that lets you run container workloads without having to manage clusters of virtual machines.